 - Coursework credits and dissertation.
 The student must complete 39 credit hours of approved graduate coursework, plus the successful defense of a dissertation.
 A minimum grade point average of 3.00 in all coursework is required to remain in good academic standing and to earn the degree.

 - Proficiency in a modern foreign language: The student must demonstrate research competence in English and another modern foreign language relevant to the student's career objectives.
 Prior to advancing to candidacy, the student must be certified in this foreign language by presenting evidence of previous coursework or successfully completing the required competency exam.

 - Proficiency in social science research methodologies appropriate to the student’s field of study and dissertation topic.
 Normally this requirement is satisfied by completing 12 credit hours of courses in research methods, as described under Course Requirements, below.

 - Satisfactory completion of two written and two oral comprehensive examinations.

-- Advancement to candidacy: to be advanced to candidacy, students must remedy any deficiencies specified at the time of admission, be certified as proficient in a modern foreign language in addition to English, complete their social science research methodology requirement, declare their comprehensive examination fields of study, and pass the oral defense of prospectus.
+- Advancement to candidacy.
+To be advanced to candidacy, students must remedy any deficiencies specified at the time of admission, complete all coursework, be certified as proficient in a modern foreign language in addition to English, have passed their written and oral examinations, have submitted certification of completion of Responsible Conduct of Research training, and have successfully defended their dissertation prospectus.

-- SIS-705 Social Theory in Comparative and International Perspective (3)
+- SIS-804 Social Theory in Comparative and International Perspective (3)

 Social Science Research Methodology (12 credit hours)

-- SIS-714 Conduct of Inquiry in International Relations (3)
+- SIS-806 Quantitative Methods in International Relations (3)

 Research and Writing Requirement